-- Public consultation is carried out as part of setting the Authority's annual objectives which are set out in the Improvement and Well-being Plan.
+- Public consultation is carried out as part of setting the Authority's objectives which are set out in the Improvement and Well-being Plan.
 This outlines how the Authority intends to work together with other public bodies to tackle the complex issues that affect people's lives.
 An assessment of the Authority's performance is produced in October each year and published. - The Authority's Strategic Risk Management Policy sets out the process used to identify and control exposure to uncertainty, which may impact on the achievement of the objectives or activities.
-This is reviewed throughout the year to ensure that risks are appropriately managed. - Following scrutiny from senior managers, performance and financial reports are presented to the Authority and its committees.
-Accountability meetings are held regularly with all senior managers to review objectives and budget management. - Monitoring of availability, the workforce and budgets ensure interventions occur when required.
-Issues are discussed at Chief Officers Advisory Team and Senior Manager meetings. - National Operational Guidance available and an operational learning forum manages and implements any changes - There is a significant amount of partnership working across Wales to respond to issues facing the fire sector and other more general public sector issues.
-Collaboration with multiple agencies is an important aspect of the Authority's work including prevention and protection, responding to incidents and use of resources. - The budget planning processes ensure budgets are prepared in accordance with objectives, strategies and the Medium Term Financial Plan (MTFP).
+This is reviewed throughout the year to ensure that risks are appropriately managed. - Following scrutiny from the Executive Group, performance and financial reports are presented to the Authority and its committees. - Monitoring of availability, incidents, the workforce and budgets ensures that issues are identified and appropriate interventions agreed. - National Operational Guidance available and an operational learning forum manages and implements any changes - There is a significant amount of partnership working across Wales to respond to issues facing the fire sector and other more general public sector issues.
+Collaboration with multiple agencies is an important aspect of the Authority's work including prevention and protection, responding to incidents and use of resources. - The budget planning processes ensure budgets are prepared in accordance with objectives, strategies and the Medium Term Financial Strategy (MTFS).
 This involves input from both Service leads and Authority Members.
-It shows how the resources will be deployed over the next few years to deliver agreed outcomes and agreed priorities. - The Wales Fire and Rescue Procurement Strategy 2016/2021 sets out the procurement strategic objectives.
-Specialist procurement advice is sought and contracts are awarded in line with recognised frameworks, ensuring both value for money and that ethical principles have been followed.
+It shows how the resources will be deployed over the next few years to deliver agreed outcomes and agreed priorities. - The Audit Wales review of corporate resilience will be considered as part of the annual planning cycling to ensure that opportunities for improvement are fully considered.